-- (2) Vacant, legal, substandard (sometimes referred to as "non-conforming") A-1EX zoned parcels between 4 and 35 acres in size in existence since April 28, 1981 may be permitted to rezone to an appropriate district to allow for one single-family home, providing siting criteria are met.
-Such parcels may not be divided. - (3) Substandard, legally created A-1EX zoned parcels between 4 and 35-acre parcels, with an existing residence, may not be divided. - (4) Illegally created substandard parcels are not permitted to divide. - (5) Illegally created substandard parcels with an existing residence may be permitted to rezone to an appropriate district to bring the parcel into compliance, provided the parcel complies with all density and siting criteria of this plan. - k) When density units are exhausted: When eligible density units for an original April 28, 1981 farm have been exhausted, the town shall require the recording of a deed restriction that prohibits further residential development on the balance of the property.
-Portions of the property intended to remain in agricultural use shall be zoned A-1EX or A-4. - 2.
-Development siting standards & criteria: The Town shall use the following siting standards and criteria when reviewing proposed non-farm rezones or development, land divisions under county and town land division ordinances, and building siting under the town building permit ordinance. - a) Site plan review: The Planning Commission must approve a site plan for all proposed nonfarm development within the Agricultural Preservation Area.
+- (2) Vacant, legal, substandard (sometimes referred to as "non-conforming")

+FP-1 zoned parcels under 35 acres in size in existence since

+April 28, 1981 may be permitted to rezone to an appropriate district to allow for one single-family home, providing siting criteria are met.
+Such parcels may not be divided. - (3) Substandard, legally created FP-1 zoned parcels between under 35-acre parcels, with an existing residence, may not be divided. - (4) Illegally created substandard parcels are not permitted to divide. - (5) Illegally created substandard parcels with an existing residence may be permitted to rezone to an appropriate district to bring the parcel into compliance, provided the parcel complies with all density and siting criteria of this plan. - i) When density units are exhausted: When eligible density units for an original April 28, 1981 farm have been exhausted, the town shall request the County to record a deed restriction that prohibits further residential development on the balance of the property prior to the issuance of the rezone of said property.
+Portions of the property intended to remain in agricultural use shall be zoned FP-1 or FP-35. - 2.
+Development siting standards & criteria: The Town shall use the following siting standards and criteria when reviewing proposed non-farm rezones or development, land divisions under county and town land division ordinances, and building siting under the town building permit ordinance. - a) Site plan review: The Planning Commission and Town Board must approve a site plan for all proposed nonfarm development within the Agricultural Preservation Area.
 Site plans should show the layout of the proposed lot(s), the location and use of proposed buildings, parking area(s), significant natural features, existing and proposed vegetation and driveway access.
-Site plans must, in the opinion of the Planning Commission, meet all of the following objectives: - (1) Agricultural lands, woodlands and other natural resources are to be protected.
-Site plans should minimize the break-up of contiguous tracts of agricultural land, woodlands or environmentally sensitive land. - (a) Unless exempted under d) below, residential buildings shall not be located on historically cropped lands. - (b) Residential buildings, driveways, public or private roads and out buildings shall be located on pastures or woodlots.
+Site plans must, in the opinion of the Planning Commission and Town Board, meet all of the following objectives: - (1) Agricultural lands, woodlands and other natural resources are to be protected.
+Site plans should minimize the break-up of contiguous tracts of agricultural land, woodlands or environmentally sensitive land.

-- (c) Driveways and building in woodlots should minimize the destruction of hardwood trees and environmentally sensitive/important areas.
+- (a) Unless exempted by the Farmers Retirement house provision (see section (d) below) buildings shall not be located on historically cropped lands. - (b) Residential buildings, driveways, public or private roads and out buildings shall be located in pastures or woodlots in places with the least impact on the surrounding resources. - (c) Driveways and building in woodlots should minimize the destruction of hardwood trees and environmentally sensitive/important areas.
 Short driveways and building near the edge of woods may be required.
 No more than 30% or 2 acres (whichever is less) of existing woods on a lot may be cut for the building site and driveway. - (d) New buildings, driveways and public or private roads must comply with Resource Protection Corridor policies.